 Potato, Quinoa, and Cumin Hash Browns

-During a trip to New York, the CHOW food editors brunched at Public and noshed on this delicious take on hash browns.
+During a long-ago trip to New York, former Chowhound food editors brunched at (now-closed) Public and noshed on this delicious take on hash browns.
 Chef Brad Farmerie was kind enough to part with the recipe.

 What to buy: Quinoa is available in most specialty groceries and health food stores.